shakib-sadat/Mining-Student-Data-to-Predict-Result/README.md

 We used Naïve bayes, KNN, SVM, Kernel SVM, ANN, Logistic Regression, Decision tree and Random Forest classifiers to build different models.
 The training and test set ratio was 75:25.
 Among them, Decision tree and Random Forest algorithm performed best with 100% accuracy on test dataset.
 Lastly, ROC curve and AUC are also compared among applied algorithms.
 A dataset with large number of instances would be compatible to analyze the performance metrices more accurately.

 ![image](https://user-images.githubusercontent.com/62327880/208235523-13cfda8b-0796-407d-90fd-f805aa7c7c61.png)
+Fig: Flowchart of the solution

 ![image](https://user-images.githubusercontent.com/62327880/208235531-13b7f495-f025-4606-9518-6dabca15d867.png)
+Fig: The preprocessed student related variables

 ![image](https://user-images.githubusercontent.com/62327880/208235540-049aed50-c51a-4f93-9d42-04d7e55b1a14.png)
 Fig: Individual histogram of the attributes